Ancient Celtic religion: Human sacrifice

-There is some evidence that ancient Celtic peoples practiced human sacrifice.
+There is some evidence that ancient Celtic peoples practised human sacrifice.
 Accounts of Celtic human sacrifice come from Roman and Greek sources.
-Julius Caesar and Strabo wrote that the Gauls burnt animal and human sacrifices in a large wickerwork figure, known as a wicker man, and said the human victims were usually criminals.
+Julius Caesar and Strabo wrote that the Gauls burnt animal and human sacrifices in a large wickerwork figure, known as a wicker man, and that the human victims were usually criminals.
 Posidonius wrote that druids who oversaw human sacrifices foretold the future by watching the death throes of the victims.
 Caesar also wrote that slaves of Gaulish chiefs would be burnt along with the body of their master as part of his funeral.
 In the 1st century AD, Roman writer Lucan mentioned human sacrifices to the Gaulish gods Esus, Toutatis and Taranis.
 In a 4th century commentary on Lucan, an unnamed author added that sacrifices to Esus were hanged from a tree, those to Toutatis were drowned, and those to Taranis were burned.
 According to the 2nd-century Roman writer Cassius Dio, Boudica's forces impaled Roman captives during her rebellion against the Roman occupation, to the accompaniment of revelry and sacrifices in the sacred groves of Andate.
 Historians note that these Greco-Roman accounts should be taken with caution, as it benefited them to make the Celts sound barbaric.

 There is some archaeological evidence of human sacrifice among Celtic peoples, although it is rare.
 Ritual beheading and headhunting was a major religious and cultural practice which has found copious support in archaeology, including the many skulls found in Londinium's River Walbrook and the headless bodies at the Gaulish sanctuary of Gournay-sur-Aronde.

 Several ancient Irish bog bodies have been interpreted as kings who were ritually killed, presumably after serious crop failures or other disasters.
 Some were deposited in bogs on territorial boundaries (which were seen as liminal places) or near royal inauguration sites, and some were found to have eaten a ceremonial last meal.